nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

-**As of ION 4.1.0,** bprc's "plan" and "planduct" commands supersede and generalize the egress plan commands documented in the ipnrc(5) and dtn2rc(5) man pages, which are [retained for backward compatibility]{.underline}.
+**As of ION 4.1.0,** bprc's "plan" and "planduct" commands supersede and generalize the egress plan commands documented in the ipnrc(5) and dtn2rc(5) man pages, which are [retained for backward compatibility].
 The syntax of the egress plan commands consumed by bpadmin is DIFFERENT from that of the commands consumed by ipnadmin and dtn2admin.
 Please see the man page for bprc (5) for details.